ErgodicMage/Result/src/Result/NuGetREADME.md

 # ErgodicMage Result
-A simple implementations of the Result Pattern, Guard Clauses and using Result to reduce exceptions.
+This package contains a simple implementations of the Result Pattern, Guard Clauses and using Result to reduce exceptions.

 ## Result Types
 ```